-There is no set-up fee for regular clients, unless particular equipment is required to be set up upon starting project.
+There is no set-up fee for regular clients, unless particular equipment is required to be set up before a project can start.

 Once RemoteWorkmate.com finds a virtual assistant for the assignment the client presented, the client is invoiced the monthly fee on the first working day of each month.